How Much is a Home Really Worth?

 Running comps is one of the best tools to determine a property’s value The most accurate comps, however, are only done by experienced realtors and appraisers who also have access to the complete MLS (Multiple Listing Service) listings and take into account the buyer’s preferences.
 However, there are a few real estate reference websites that allow you to get an idea of what these comps may show and what a certain property is worth.

 In 2007, there were dozens of tools available to value a home, which DoughRoller founder, Rob Berger, discussed here.
 Since then, four websites have dominated the web traffic for real estate searches:

 To run the comps feature on each of the above websites, you will first need to do two things:

 - Sign up for a user account for each of the above websites and then Sign In.
-If you don’t have an account, you will get error messages like this:

 - Know the address of the property on which you would like to run comps.